CommonCoreOntology/cco-webpage/docs/faq.md

   <h2>How Does CCO Relate to the Industrial Ontology Foundry or the Open Biomedical and Biological Foundry?</h2>
     <p>CCO, IOF, and OBO are all mid-level ontologies.
 They are also all extensions of BFO, which is used as a common top-level ontology.
 Because they share this top-level ontology, it is easy to build ontologies using terms from all three of these ontologies.</p>
   <h2>What is the National Center for Ontological Research?</h2>
     <p><a href="https://ubwp.buffalo.edu/ncor/" target="_blank">The National Center for Ontological Research (NCOR)</a> is an organization of ontologists affiliated with the University at Buffalo and their collaborators.
-NCOR contributes both to academic research in ontologies and supports commercial and government ontology work, especially through consultancy, training, and outreach.</p>
+NCOR contributes both to academic research in ontologies and supports commercial and government ontology work, especially through consultancy, training, and outreach.
+It is directed by Dr. Barry Smith.</p>
 </body>
 </html>